typd/typd.github.com/source/_posts/2014-03-23-solving-hard-things-early-from-facebook-vp.markdown

 > - Every early stage company thinks it has reinvented management.
 In fact they have not!
 > - Management is not about who is who’s boss.
 Management is the opportunity to explicitly choose tradeoffs.
 No silver bullet for all!

-It's very good point that you should know the pros and cons of the management style you chose.
+It's a very good point that you should know the pros and cons of the management style you chose.

 # For early management